rails/rails/guides/source/testing.md

 Testing the response to your request by asserting the presence of key HTML elements and their content is a common way to test the views of your application.
 The `assert_select` method allows you to query HTML elements of the response by using a simple yet powerful syntax.

-NOTE: You may find references to `assert_tag` in other documentation.
-This has been removed in 4.2.
-Use `assert_select` instead.

 There are two forms of `assert_select`:

 `assert_select(selector, [equality], [message])` ensures that the equality condition is met on the selected elements through the selector.
 The selector may be a CSS selector expression (String) or an expression with substitution values.